stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 a far-off singing in the high aether.
 Higher than that lurks madness, so rein your shantak when the first note lures.
 Look then back to earth, and you will see shining the deathless altar-flame of Ired-Naa from the sacred roof of a temple.
-That temple is in your desiderate sunset city, so steer for it before you heed the singing and are lost.
+That temple is in your desiderate sunset city, so steer for it before you heed the singing and are lost."_

-   "When you draw nigh the city steer for the same high parapet whence of old you scanned the outspread glory, prodding the shantak till he cry aloud.
-That cry the Great Ones will hear and know as they sit on their perfumed terraces, and there will come upon them such a homesickness that all of your city's wonders will not console them for the absence of Kadath's grim castle and the pshent of eternal stars that crowns it.
+_"When you draw nigh the city steer for the same high parapet whence of old you scanned the outspread glory, prodding the shantak till he cry aloud.
+That cry the Great Ones will hear and know as they sit on their perfumed terraces, and there will come upon them such a homesickness that all of your city's wonders will not console them for the absence of Kadath's grim castle and the pshent of eternal stars that crowns it."_

-   "Then must you land amongst them with the shantak, and let them see and touch that noisome and hippocephalic bird; meanwhile discoursing to them of unknown Kadath, which you will so lately have left, and telling them how its boundless halls are lonely and unlighted, where of old they used to leap and revel in supernal radiance.
-And the shantak will talk to them in the manner of shantaks, but it will have no powers of persuasion beyond the recalling of elder days.
+_"Then must you land amongst them with the shantak, and let them see and touch that noisome and hippocephalic bird; meanwhile discoursing to them of unknown Kadath, which you will so lately have left, and telling them how its boundless halls are lonely and unlighted, where of old they used to leap and revel in supernal radiance.
+And the shantak will talk to them in the manner of shantaks, but it will have no powers of persuasion beyond the recalling of elder days."_

-   "Over and over must you speak to the wandering Great Ones of their home and youth, till at last they will weep and ask to be shewn the returning path they have forgotten.
+_"Over and over must you speak to the wandering Great Ones of their home and youth, till at last they will weep and ask to be shewn the returning path they have forgotten.
 Thereat can you loose the waiting shantak, sending him skyward with the homing cry of his kind;
-hearing which the Great Ones will prance and jump with antique mirth, and forthwith stride after the loathly bird in the fashion of gods, through the deep gulfs of heaven to Kadath's familiar towers and domes.
+hearing which the Great Ones will prance and jump with antique mirth, and forthwith stride after the loathly bird in the fashion of gods, through the deep gulfs of heaven to Kadath's familiar towers and domes."_

-   "Then will the marvellous sunset city be yours to cherish and inhabit forever, and once more will earth's gods rule the dreams of men from their accustomed seat.
+_"Then will the marvellous sunset city be yours to cherish and inhabit forever, and once more will earth's gods rule the dreams of men from their accustomed seat.
 Go now--the casement is open and the stars await outside.
 Already your shantak wheezes and titters with impatience.
 Steer for Vega through the night, but turn when the singing sounds.
 Forget not this warning, lest horrors unthinkable suck you into the gulf of shrieking and ululant madness.
 Remember the Other Gods; they are great and mindless and terrible, and lurk in the outer voids.
-They are good gods to shun.
+They are good gods to shun."_

-   "  Hei!
+_" Hei!
 Aa-shanta 'nygh!
 You are off!
 Send back earth's gods to their haunts on unknown Kadath, and pray to all space that you may never meet me in my thousand other forms.
-Farewell, Randolph Carter, and beware;   for I am Nyarlathotep, the Crawling Chaos!   "
+Farewell, Randolph Carter, and beware; for I am Nyarlathotep, the Crawling Chaos!"_

 And Randolph Carter, gasping and dizzy on his hideous shantak, shot screamingly into space toward the cold blue glare of boreal Vega; looking but once behind him at the clustered and chaotic turrets of the onyx nightmare wherein still glowed the lone lurid light of that window above the air and the clouds of earth's dreamland.
 Great polypous horrors slid darkly past, and unseen bat-wings beat multitudinous around him, but still he clung to the unwholesome mane of that loathly and hippocephalic scaled bird.
 The stars danced mockingly, almost shifting now and then to form pale signs of doom that one might wonder one had not seen and feared before;
 and ever the winds of aether howled of vague blackness and loneliness beyond the cosmos.

 Then through the glittering vault ahead there fell a hush of portent, and all the winds and horrors slunk away as night things slink away before the dawn.
 Trembling in waves that golden wisps of nebula made weirdly visible, there rose a timid hint of far-off melody, droning in faint chords that our own universe of stars knows not.
 And as that music grew, the shantak raised its ears and plunged ahead, and Carter likewise bent to catch each lovely strain.
 It was a song, but not the song of any voice.
 Night and the spheres sang it, and it was old when space and Nyarlathotep and the Other Gods were born.

 Faster flew the shantak, and lower bent the rider, drunk with the marvels of strange gulfs, and whirling in the crystal coils of outer magic.
 Then came too late the warning of the evil one, the sardonic caution of the daemon legate who had bidden the seeker beware the madness of that song.
 Only to taunt had Nyarlathotep marked out the way to safety and the